Explore

 Frontend development

 As you can see in the table, we mentioned three frameworks that we use to write the frontend.
 So how do we choose the one for the project?
-It all depends on the target platform.
+It depends on the target platform.

 Mobile apps